sachinshubhams/Website-Phishing/README.md

 2. After downloading dataset, I will analyze the attribute, and data.
 3. I will build the model using unsupervised and supervised learning techniques.
 4. For unsupervised learning, I will use K-Means Clustering algorithm.
-5. For supervised learning I will use Decision Tree algorithm.
+5. For supervised learning I will use Logistic Regression algorithm.

 Literature Review:
 Phishing a form of cyber-attack, which has an adverse effect on people where the user is directed to fake websites and duped to reveal their sensitive and personal information which includes passwords of accounts, bank details, atm pin-card details etc. Hence protecting sensitive information from malwares or web phishing is difficult.